Have Graduate Housing-Related Questions?

 How do I apply for on-Grounds housing?

 The application for new residents is available on the Housing Portal beginning April 1.
-While the priority application deadline is April 9, the application is available online through the following March 1.
-The housing application covers move-in dates from June of the current year to March of the following year.
+While the priority application deadline is April 8, the application is available online throughout the academic year.

 First-time applicants must register first by going to https://virginia.starrezhousing.com/StarRezGFS/ and clicking the "Register" link in the blue banner at the top of the page.
 Graduate students do not have to have an @virginia.edu email address, UVA computing ID, or University ID number to register or to apply.